Get PeakVisor App

 Mountain climate is found predominantly in the more mountainous regions of the state, especially around the Guadalupe Mountains.
 Alternatively, the furthest interior sections of the state get a Continental climate, which is dominated by hot summer temperatures and relatively cold winter conditions.

 Texas is frequently hit by thunderstorms and tornadoes, particularly in the northern parts of the state.
-The east is often hit by hurricanes, some of which, including Hurricane Harvey in 2017 have been particularly devastating.
+The East is often hit by hurricanes, some of which, including Hurricane Harvey in 2017 have been particularly devastating.

 Super Cyclone or Tornado forming destruction over a populated landscape

 Depending on where you are in the state, wildlife is abundant in Texas’ many biomes.
-The state has three official mammals, including the nine-banded armadillo, the Mexican free-tailed bat, and the Texas longhorn.
+The state has three official mammals: the nine-banded armadillo, the Mexican free-tailed bat, and the Texas longhorn.
 It is also home to a number of carnivores, such as black bears, foxes, coyotes, mountain lions, ocelots, and bobcats.

 Human History